jubepue/homebridge-petkit-pet-feeder/README.md

 - for China mainland users, download “小佩宠物”
 - for those Asia users outside China mainland, you should download "PetKit(International)"
-- for users not from Asia, like America, Europe, etc. you also should download "PetKit(International)", but the API url address may not the same, this plugin may or may not works with you, if you are experienced in network, you could use "Quantumult X" to capture app network records, submit the api address to me or just create a PR or just modify this plugin for your own.
+- for users not from Asia, like United States, Europe, etc. you also should download "PetKit(International)", but the API url address may not the same, this plugin may or may not works with you, if you are experienced in network, you could use "Quantumult X" to capture app network records, submit the api address to me or just create a PR or just modify this plugin for your own.